 In some parts of the world, iris implant surgery is available.

 It was developed to repair or replace the iris following illness or trauma.
 However, because it can provide a permanent change in eye color, it is becoming popular among people seeking purely cosmetic changes.

 Many risks are associated with this surgery.
-Authors of a small study found that people who underwent iris implant surgery for cosmetic reasons were likely to experience complications, such as:
+Authors of a

 - eye inflammation

 This type of surgery is not currently legal in the U.S. Clinical trials that could confirm its safety have yet to be performed.